OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/sql-database/sql-database-compatibility-level-query-performance-130.md

     SET COMPATIBILITY_LEVEL = 120;
 GO

--- The scan and aggregate are in row mode
+-- hello scan and aggregate are in row mode

 SELECT C1, COUNT (C2)
     FROM T_target